0736b/pyinstaller_obfuscation/README.md

 # pyinstaller_obfuscation
-obfuscate pyinstaller bootloader to evade from AV'S
+AUTOMATIC obfuscation of pyinstaller bootloader to evade from AV'S please do not use for any bad things!

+this thing created for research only!

+feel free to contribute.